Get Free Solar Panel Quotes

 • SMA Sunny Portal

-Your solar panels will come with a meter that will be placed in an accessible location within your home.
-This meter will record the amount of electricity being produced by your solar panels.
+Your solar panels will come with a meter that should be placed in an accessible location within your home.
+This meter will record the amount of electricity your solar panels produce.

-Some solar brands are also rolling out online monitoring tools, which means you’ll be able to see how much power your solar panels are generating with the click of a button on your computer or phone.
+Some solar brands are also rolling out online monitoring tools, which allow you to see how much power your solar panels are generating with the click of a button on your computer or phone.

-As solar panels require virtually no maintenance, it can be easy to forget about them once they’re installed on your roof.
-We’d recommend checking them regularly, however, to ensure they’re clean and in good condition.
+As solar panels require virtually no maintenance, it can be easy to forget them once installed on your roof.
+However, we’d recommend checking them regularly to ensure they’re clean and in good condition.

 Going completely off-grid requires a lot of financial investment – not only will you need to fork out at least a few thousand pounds for the solar panel system, but you’ll probably need to invest in more than one battery to store enough electricity to cover all your needs.